kharbison/deal-registration-exercise/README.md

 To get the corresponding Deal Registration Group of a specified part number, navigate to the URL at which the containers are being served.
 You should be connecting to port 8080.

-For Example, if the containers are running locally, the web page would be located at http://localhost:8080.
+For example, if the containers are running locally, the web page would be located at http://localhost:8080.

 Once the page is loaded, simply input a part number and select search to get the corresponding Deal Registration Group of a part number in the database.

 ## Testing

 Tests are set up for the `db-loader` and backend code.
+Currently the database connection URL in these tests is hardcoded to `postgresql://postgres@localhost:5432/TestDB` (the URL if the postgres container is running locally).
+If you would like the tests to connect to a different server you will have to change this manually in the tests.

  To run these tests, you will need to have the containers deployed locally and run the test script.

 ```
 ./scripts/test.sh
 ```

 Note: `local_setup.sh` is required to be executed before the `test.sh` script can run.

-The tests currently only support running with a localized PostgreSQL container but the URLS can be changed in the tests themselves if absolutely necessary.

 ## Stopping Deployed Containers